MarcoVando/TopasAvogadroZmatrixConverter/README.md

 .pynb file (Jupyter Notebook) provides a step-by-step conversion tutorial.

 ## Citation
-If you find this useful, please cite the repository using the dedicated button on the right [![DOI](https://zenodo.org/badge/849603228.svg)](https://doi.org/10.5281/zenodo.14996717)
+If you find this useful, please cite the repository using the dedicated button on the right.
+[![DOI](https://zenodo.org/badge/849603228.svg)](https://doi.org/10.5281/zenodo.14996717)